 - Pilot test and rollout: In January 2009, the Partnership launched a 1-year pilot test at the 4 EDs and 3 health centers.
 The pilot produced encouraging results, with nearly 5,000 appointments scheduled at the 3 centers, roughly 44 percent of patients keeping their initial appointments, and approximately 60 percent of these patients returning for a second visit within 6 months.
 Based on these findings, the Partnership expanded the initiative to five other EDs, an additional health center, and several free clinics in 2011.

 - Staffing: Many health care workers and support staff play a role in the program as part of their regular duties, including ED nurses; social workers and physicians; and clinic-based intake coordinators, physicians, nurses, and administrative staff.
 Staff at the Partnership and its member organizations and collaborating partners also work on the program, either as part of their regular duties or on a voluntary basis.

 - Costs: Data on total program costs are not available.
 Major expenses include development and ongoing maintenance of the Health Information Exchange and the MyHealthDIRECT scheduling software, care management staff in the EDs and FQHCs, and project management and oversight expenses.

 Funding SourcesProgram costs are covered by the participating health systems and FQHCs and the state of Wisconsin.
-The Robert Wood Johnson Foundation and the Healthier Wisconsin Partnership Program have provided additional support.
+The Robert Wood Johnson Foundation through the Wisconsin Department of Health Services and the Healthier Wisconsin Partnership Program have provided additional support.

 Getting Started with This Innovation